dapabe/DLux-DSL/README.md

 ## How does this work?

-Firstly the compiler transpiles the `.tlux` files into its Lua's counterpart and separates the **LuaMatter** fron the components then the **code generator** injects the element creation on top of the file, just like React does. \
+Firstly the compiler transpiles the `.dlux` files into its Lua's counterpart and separates the **LuaMatter** fron the components then the **code generator** injects the element creation on top of the file, just like React does. \
 Example: `createElement("View", props, children)`